Understanding Tenant Eviction in Belgium (2025)

 Execution of Eviction

 Once the eviction judgment is pronounced, the tenant has one month to appeal.
 If no appeal is filed, the landlord can request the forced execution of the eviction.
-This step often involves the intervention of a bailiff, and the tenant generally has a final eight-day period after the eviction is served by the bailiff to vacate the premises.
+This step often involves the intervention of a bailiff, and the tenant generally has a final eight-day period (or longer if the judge grants additional time) after the eviction is served by the bailiff to vacate the premises.

 Concrete Examples

 Consider the example of a tenant who has not paid rent for three months.
-The landlord can initiate an eviction procedure after sending a six-month notice.
+The landlord can initiate an eviction procedure after sending appropriate notice according to lease terms.
 If, at the end of this notice, the rent remains unpaid, the landlord can seize the Justice of the Peace.
 A hearing will be set, and if the judge orders eviction, after one month without appeal, the bailiff can intervene.

 Respecting Legal Timelines